Victorian Railways E type carriage: Other changes

-The Overland, the Standard Gauge and the Blue & Gold (1949-1967)
+The Steel Overland, the Standard Gauge and the Blue & Gold (1949-1980)

-When the new steel carriages were introduced for The Overland from 1949, the joint-stock E Type carriage fleet was split among the VR and SAR.
-The South Australian Railways purchased the Victorian Railways' equity in some cars and vice versa for others By 1969 the whole fleet had been split, with Barwon and Glenelg scrapped, Baderloo sold, Torrens preserved, Angas, Dargo, Finnis, Onkaparinga, and Tambo going to the South Australian Railways, while Buchan, Wando, Acheron, Coliban, Inman, Pekina, and Loddon went to the Victorian Railways.
+As new steel carriages were introduced for The Overland from 1949, the joint-stock E Type carriage fleet was progressively split among the VR and SAR.
+The South Australian Railways purchased the Victorian Railways' equity in some cars and vice versa for others.
+By 1969 the whole fleet had been distributed, with Barwon and Glenelg scrapped, Baderloo sold, Torrens preserved, Angas, Dargo, Finnis, Onkaparinga, and Tambo going to the South Australian Railways, while Acheron, Coliban, Inman, Pekina, and Loddon went to the Victorian Railways, joining their pre-existing fleet of Long W and E type cars Sleeper No.1 through No.5.

 Little changed at the end of the war as it took many years to catch up on the backlog of maintenance.
 In 1949 Taggerty was restored to the Bendigo train after a seven-year absence.
 In 1954 Queen Elizabeth II and the Duke of Edinburgh travelled around Australia, their Royal train in Victoria included E cars State No.4, Goulburn, and 34CE, in addition to State No.5, the Dining Car from the Spirit of Progress, Avoca, and three AS cars.
-This made State 4, Goulburn, and 34CE the first E cars to be painted in VR Blue & Gold, shortly followed by Kiewa and Moyne as mentioned above.
+This made State 4, Goulburn, and 34CE the first E cars to be painted in Victorian Railways Blue and Gold.

+On 10 October 1955 Restaurant cars Kiewa and Moyne, formerly 21AE and 26AE respectively, entered service on the Warrnambool and Horsham lines, having finally been completed after being put on hold during the war.
+In these roles the two cars took the place of steel cars Tanjil and Moorabool, which had been introduced just before the war broke out and were withdrawn and stored thereafter.

+From 1959 to 1963, 102 E Type carriages were provided with upgraded axle-mounted generators for better lighting - 12 of the 14 Joint Stock sleepers, 7 of 9 remaining Joint Stock AE cars and all 8 remaining Joint Stock BE cars, 21 of 29 remaining AE, and the whole of the 33 BE, 16 ABE and 5 BCE cars in the Victorian fleet.
+The old generators were cascaded to the PL type carriages, allowing their upgrades from Pintsch gas to electric lighting.

-From the late 1950s a number of CE vans, in addition to the air conditioned sitting AE and BE cars, were painted into Blue and Gold, perhaps to reflect their higher status.
+From the late 1950s a number of CE vans, in addition to the air conditioned sitting AE and BE cars, were painted into Blue and Gold.
 The program started with 17CE, 35CE, & 36CE in 1957, while the first sitting car to be treated as such was 1AE in 1959.
 Four years later the program was completed, with the repainting of Taggerty.
-Also from 1959, over 100 carriages were fitted with upgraded axle generators to strengthen their internal lighting, as well as allowing the older-style generators to be cascaded to the PL carriages.
-All BCE and ABE cars were altered, along with most of the Joint Stock vehicles (excluding the Joint Stock CE's), and the majority of the remaining AE and BE fleet.